Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Relation With the Work of Logares-Martens

 \begin{proof} Given the data $(X,\bar{D},\alpha)$, we can construct a root stack $\mathcal{X}=X_{\bar{D},\bar{r}}$ (see \S 2.4 and \S 2.5).
 Denote by $\mathbb{D}$ the corresponding divisor on $\mathcal{X}$.
 There is a one-to-one correspondence between parabolic Higgs bundles with parabolic structure $\alpha$ and Higgs bundles with parabolic structure $\alpha$ on $\mathcal{X}$.
 Under this correspondence, the line bundle $\omega_X(\bar{D})$ on $X$ corresponds to $\omega_{\mathcal{X}}(\mathbb{D})$ on $\mathcal{X}$.
 By Proposition \ref{602}, this induces an isomorphism between $\mathcal{M}_H^{par}(X,\alpha)$ and $\mathcal{M}_H(\mathcal{X},\omega_{\mathcal{X}}(\mathbb{D}),\alpha)$.
 Therefore, it is enough to prove that the moduli space $\mathcal{M}_H(\mathcal{X},\omega_{\mathcal{X}}(\mathbb{D}),\alpha)$ has a natural Poisson structure.
 When $\mathcal{L}=\omega_{\mathcal{X}}(\mathbb{D})$, the condition in Theorem \ref{501} is automatically satisfied.
 This finishes the proof of the corollary. \end{proof}

 \textbf{Acknowledgments}.
 The authors wish to warmly thank Philip Boalch and Florent Schaffhauser for helpful discussions and particularly useful comments.
+The authors also thank the anonymous referees for a careful reading of the manuscript and important remarks which led to various improvements.
 G. K. and H. S. are very grateful to Athanase Papadopoulos, Weixu Su and the ``Programme de Recherche conjoint (PRC) CNRS/NNSF of China 2018" for support for their visit to Fudan University, where part of this work was completed.
 L. Z. thanks the Institut de Recherche Math\'{e}matique Avanc\'{e}e of the Universit\'{e} de Strasbourg for its hospitality.
-G. K. kindly thanks the Labex IRMIA of the Universit\'{e} de Strasbourg for support during the completion of this project.
-H. S. is partially supported by the Guangdong Basic and Applied Basic Research Foundation-2019A1515110961.
+G. K. is grateful to the Labex IRMIA of the Universit\'{e} de Strasbourg for support during the completion of this project.
+H. S. is supported by National Key R$\&$D Program of China No. 2022YFA1006600 and NSFC12101243.